BlobbyDev/DoggoBot/README.md

 {
-    "ServerLogs": "ID of channel that you wann receive the bot's server logs", "Feeback": "ID of the channel that you wanna get the feedback of the bot", "Report": "Id of the channel that you wann get the reports of the bot", "Suggestion": "ID of the channel that you wanna get the duggestions of the bot" }
+    "ServerLogs": "ID of channel that you wann receive the bot's server logs", "Feeback": "ID of the channel that you wanna get the feedback of the bot", "Report": "Id of the channel that you wanna get the reports of the bot", "Suggestion": "ID of the channel that you wanna get the suggestions of the bot" }
 ```